-KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below hereby constitutes and appoints Todd Franklin Watanabe and John W. Smither, and each of them, as his true and lawful attorneys-in-fact, proxies and agents, each with full power of substitution and resubstitution and full power to act without the other, for him in any and all capacities, to sign any and all amendments to this registration statement (including post-effective amendments or any abbreviated registration statement and any amendments thereto filed pursuant to Rule 462(b) increasing the number of securities for which registration is sought), and to file the same, with all exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact, proxies and agents full power and authority to do and perform each and every act and thing requisite and necessary to be done in connection therewith, as fully for all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that said attorneys-in-fact, proxies and agents, or their or his or her substitute or substitutes, may lawfully do or cause to be done by virtue hereof.
+KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below constitutes and appoints each Todd Franklin Watanabe and John W. Smither, his or her true and lawful attorney-in-fact and agent, with full power of substitution, for him or her and in his or her name, place and stead, in any and all capacities, to sign any and all amendments to this Annual Report on Form 10-K, and to file the same, with all exhibits thereto, and other documents in connection therewith, with the U.S. Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite and necessary to be done in connection therewith, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming that all said attorneys-in-fact and agents, or their, his or her substitutes or substitutes, may lawfully do or cause to be done by virtue hereof.

-Pursuant to the requirements of the Securities Act of 1933, as amended, this registration statement on Form S-1 has been signed by the following persons in the capacities and on the dates indicated.
+Pursuant to the requirements of the Securities Exchange Act of 1934, this Annual Report on Form 10-K has been signed by the following persons on behalf of the Registrant in the capacities and on the dates indicated.

-Signature Title Date
+Signature /s/ Todd Franklin Watanabe Title Date

-Todd Franklin Watanabe President, Chief Executive Officer and Director (Principal Executive Officer)
+President, Chief Executive Officer and Director March 19, 2020

+Todd Franklin Watanabe (Principal Executive Officer)

-John W. Smither Chief Financial Officer (Principal Accounting and Financial Officer)
+/s/ John W. Smither Chief Financial Officer March 19, 2020

+John W. Smither (Principal Accounting and Financial Officer)

-Patrick J. Heron Director, Chairman
+/s/ Patrick J. Heron Director, Chairman March 19, 2020

+Patrick J. Heron

+/s/ Alexander G. Asam Director March 19, 2020

-Alexander G. Asam, Ph.D Director
+Alexander G. Asam, Ph.D.

+/s/ Bhaskar Chaudhuri Director March 19, 2020

 Bhaskar Chaudhuri, Ph.D.

-Director
+/s/ Daniel J. Estes Director March 19, 2020

 Daniel J. Estes, Ph.D.

-Director
+/s/ Jonathan T. Silverstein Director March 19, 2020

 Jonathan T. Silverstein, J.D.

-Director
+/s/ Ricky Sun Director March 19, 2020

 Ricky Sun, Ph.D.

-Director
+/s/ Joseph Turner Director March 19, 2020

+Joseph Turner